I partnered with Kara Myrick on developing the creative branding for INBOUND 2017.

 Addtional Footage from

 My first paid job as an animator was working on tour content for the Carole King & James Taylor Troubadour Reunion Tour.
 I worked on a small team of animators and designers lead by Hamilton Hughes Design.
+We produced over three hours of content for a seamless LED ring, part of the stage designed by LeRoy Bennett.

 A lyric video for the band Shearwater via SubPop Records.